 Tsunami Evacuation Tower by Hiroshi Nakamura Images

-The 3.11 Tohoku earthquake disaster is expected to be followed by more large earthquakes.
-Pacific coastal cities urgently need to implement measures to reduce tsunami risk.
+The 3/11 Tohoku earthquake disaster was expected to be followed by more large earthquakes.
+Pacific coastal cities urgently needed to implement measures to reduce tsunami risk.
 Meanwhile, Japan no longer has the economic resources to invest heavily in preparation for tsunamis that will come who knows when.
-Constructing massive seawalls, moreover, is neither rational in terms of construction and maintenance costs nor in keeping with the spirit of the Japanese as a people who have always lived closely with the ocean.
+Moreover, constructing massive seawalls is neither rational in terms of construction and maintenance costs nor in keeping with the spirit of the Japanese as a people who have always lived closely with the ocean.

 This evacuation tower serves in normal times as a community hub with disaster prevention and medical service functions.
 By providing a safe environment where children and the elderly can evacuate in an emergency, the tower enables the existing community to maintain its way of life without having to uproot residents for relocation on higher ground.
 The site is on flat land in a coastal city where many people could not safely evacuate during the 3.11 disaster because there were no high buildings in the area.

-We have “twisted” the upper portion of cylinder so as to maximize its southern face for better livability and energy reductions.
+We have “twisted” the upper portion of the cylinder to maximize its southern face for better livability and energy reductions.
 The tower not only offers safety to residents; in normal times, it serves as a community hub and can be used for evacuation drills.
-It also stands as a reminder of the danger of tsunamis and the know-how needed for a safe response.
+It also stands as a reminder of tsunamis’ danger and the know-how needed for a safe response.